crossterm-rs/crossterm/README.md

     - Ubuntu 17.10
 - Arch linux Konsole

-This crate supports all unix terminals and windows terminals down to windows XP but not all of them have been tested.
+This crate supports all Unix terminals and windows terminals down to Windows XP but not all of them have been tested.
-If you have used this library for an terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.
+If you have used this library for a terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.

 ## How it works
-Crossterm is using ANSI escape codes by default for both unix and windows systems.
+Crossterm is using ANSI escape codes by default for both Unix and Windows systems.
-But for Windows it is a bit more complicater since Windows versions 8 or lower are not supporting ANSI escape codes.
+But for Windows, it is a bit more complicated since Windows versions 8 or lower are not supporting ANSI escape codes.
 This is why we use WinApi for those machines.
 For Windows 10 ANSI codes will be the default.

 ## Notice
-This libary is not stable yet but I expect it ot not to change that mutch anymore.
+This library is not stable yet but I expect it to not to change that much anymore.
-And if there are any changes that affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) what to change when upgrading Crossterm to an newer version.
+And if there are any changes that affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) what to change when upgrading Crossterm to a newer version.

 ## Todo
 I still have some things in mind to implement.

 - Handling mouse events

-    I want to be able to do something based on the clicks the use has done with is mouse.
+    I want to be able to do something based on the clicks the user has done with its mouse.
 - Handling key events

-    I want to be able read key combination inputs.
+    I want to be able to read key combination inputs.
 - reading from the console.

     I want to be able to read the input of the console.
 - Error handling

-    Currently I am not doing that mutch with returend errors.
-This is bad since I suspect that everyting is working.
-I want to mange this better.
+    Currently, I am not doing that much with returned errors.
+This is bad since I suspect that everything is working.
+I want to manage this better.
 When you build this crate you will see the warnings about not used return values.
 This is what needs to be improved.
 - Tests

-    Also I want to have tests for this crate, and yes maybe a little late :).
+    Also, I want to have tests for this crate, and yes maybe a little late :).
 But I find it difficult to test some functionalities because how would you ever test if the screen is indeed int alternate, raw modes or how would you ever test if the terminal cursor is moved certainly.

 ## Contributing

 If you would like to contribute to Crossterm, than please design the code as it is now.
-For example a module like cursor has the following file stucture:
+For example, a module like cursor has the following file structure:
 - mod.rs

-  This file contains some trait, in this case `ITerminalCursor`, for other modules to implement.
+  This file contains some trait, in this case, `ITerminalCursor`, for other modules to implement.
 So that it can work at a specific platform.

 - cursor.rs

   The end user will call this module to access the cursor functionalities.
-This module will deside withch implementation to use based on the current platform.
+This module will decide which implementation to use based on the current platform.
 - winapi_cursor

-  This is the cursor trait (located in mod.rs) implementation with winapi.
+  This is the cursor trait (located in mod.rs) implementation with WinApi.
 - ansi_cursor

   This is the cursor trait (located in mod.rs) implementation with ANSI escape codes.